 Two (2) members shall be appointed to fill at-large seats, and may reside in any part of the city.
-The remaining five (5) members shall be comprised of one member from each of the five (5) city council wards.
-Should the number or location of said city council wards be changed, the districts and number of Rent Board members shall change to mirror such changes.
+The remaining five (5) members shall be comprised of one member from each of the five (5) city council districts with the highest concentration of Rental Units.
+Should the location of said city council districts be changed, the districts of Rent Board members shall change to mirror such changes.